EdwardShanahan07/fitness-meals/README.md

 os.es.environ["DATABASE_URL"] = "DATABASE URL"
 ```

-3. Add your Django secret key to env.py file, cut the SECRET_KEY from
+3. Add your Django secret key to the env.py file, and cut the SECRET_KEY from
    the settings.py file (If the SECRET_KEY doesn't exist create your own)

 ```